Grace Millane murder trial: The defence gears up for week three, will the accused give evidence?

 The videotaped interview from December 8 by Detective Ewen Settle came two days after the suspect was first quizzed by the cop.

-In the second interview the accused, who cannot be named for legal reasons, admitted to Millane dying in his apartment and told police about his attempts to hide her body and evidence.
+In the second interview the accused, who cannot be named for legal reasons, confessed to Millane dying in his apartment and his attempts to hide her body and evidence.

 It was also the first time the accused talked about what he says occurred in the hotel room and the first time he was directly asked: "Did you kill Grace Millane?"